 - Purée until smooth.

 - Layer the paletas - Drizzle chamoy on the sides of the molds, a sprinkle of tajín, followed by mango margarita sorbet.
 Continue layering until your mold is filled within 1/4" +/- of the top.
-Place cap, and lightly tap on the counter to remove air bubble.
+Place cap, and lightly tap on the counter to remove air bubbles.

 - Freeze the paletas - Place in the freezer until frozen solid.
 Time will vary according to thickness of the molds.